bentonwong/js-law-firm-billing-software/README.md

 # README

-Law Firm Billing Software v.1.0 by Benton Wong
+Law Firm Billing Software with jQuery Front End v.2.0 by Benton Wong

 This application is for lawyers to log their time for matters they are working on, create, view, and view activities of lawyers and matters, add and update clients, and view outstanding balances owed by particular clients.